CHINA PEAK. (KFSN) -- The next 48-hours will be crucial for the China Peak Ski Resort in Fresno County.

 Meanwhile, as the clouds roll in, China Peak has a staff of nearly four people ready to go if the ski resort opens the day after Thanksgiving.
 "The sooner you can get the ski area open, get the key core group trained and ready to go, the better for everybody."

 Bailey said the decision to open will be made on Thursday night.
-"To be able to be open right next to Thanksgiving definitely adds momentum for the Christmas holidays." null
+"To be able to be open right next to Thanksgiving definitely adds momentum for the Christmas holidays."

 China Peak hoping to open soon